Guide to phone and broadband contracts and switching

 If you are unsure who might be your current provider for various types of call, you can dial the following numbers from the phone in question to hear a recorded message that identifies them:

 What information do I need to switch provider?

 You will need to know your Universal Account Number (UAN).
 For your home phone, the UAN should be on a recent bill.
 For example, if you are switching from Eircom, you will use your Eircom account number (EAN).
-If you plan on switching your mobile phone service provider, the account number is the same as your mobile number.

 What questions should I ask alternative providers before I switch?